initia-labs/vip-scoring-tutorial/README.md

 # VIP Scoring Tutorial

 ## Introduction
+In VIP, a scoring system exists in order to distribute esINIT rewards to the users based on their activities in a Minitia.

 VIP scoring process is as follows:

-1. Minitias register on initia VIP system
+1. Whitelist a Minitia on VIP system
-    - This process is done by governace votes
+    - Minitias are whitelisted through a whitelisting proposal on Initia's governance.
-    - Minitias should provide `bridge`, `contract`, `operator` infos (see [vip.move](https://github.com/initia-labs/movevm/blob/cbb9e0d2d903b79fd0d2bcfed1aa01c7503ca98c/precompile/modules/initia_stdlib/sources/vip/vip.move#L868))
+    - The information required to whitelist a Minitia are `bridge`, `contract`, and `operator` addresses. (see [vip.move](https://github.com/initia-labs/movevm/blob/cbb9e0d2d903b79fd0d2bcfed1aa01c7503ca98c/precompile/modules/initia_stdlib/sources/vip/vip.move#L868))
-2. Minitias score users each stage
+2. Minitias score users based on their activities on each stage.
-    - Scoring policy is totally determined by Minitias
+    - The scoring policy is determined completely by Minitias.
-    - Initia provides `vip_score` contracts in default (e.g. [vip_score.move](https://github.com/initia-labs/movevm/blob/main/precompile/modules/minitia_stdlib/sources/vip/score.move) for minimove)
+    - Initia provides `vip_score` contracts as default. (e.g. [vip_score.move](https://github.com/initia-labs/movevm/blob/main/precompile/modules/minitia_stdlib/sources/vip/score.move) for minimove)
-    - For scoring user, Minitia should whitelist `deployer` address on `vip_score` contract
+    - For scoring user, Minitia should whitelist `deployer` address on `vip_score` contract.
-    - `deployer` could call `vip_score` contract to score user
+    - The `deployer` could call `vip_score` contract to score users.
-    - See [Scoring](#Scoring) for detailed scoring ways
+    - See [Scoring](#Scoring) section for detailed information about how to score users.
-    - Finalize the stage when scoring is done (no more scoring is allowed)
+    - Finalize the stage when scoring is done. (no more scoring is allowed)
-3. VIP agent will take snapshot of the scoring result
+3. The VIP agent will take a snapshot of the scores.
-    - agent will take snapshot only for L2s which finalized the stage
+    - The agent will take a snapshot only for Minitias that have finalized the stage.
-    - rewrad will be distributed to the users based on the snapshot
+    - Rewards will be distributed to the users based on the snapshot.
-4. User can claim the reward
+4. User can claim the reward.
-    - User can claim the reward after the snapshot is taken
+    - User can claim the reward after the snapshot is taken.
-    - User's reward will be decreased if the user not meet the minimum score for the stage
+    - User's reward will be decreased if the user not meet the minimum score for the stage.

-## Interacting with `vip_score` contract
+## Interacting with the `vip_score` contract

 This example is for `minimove` L2.
-If you are using other vm, check followings
+If you are using other vm, check following:

 - miniwasm: [vip-cosmwasm](https://github.com/initia-labs/vip-cosmwasm)
 - minievm: [vip-evm](https://github.com/initia-labs/vip-evm)

-Note that the main purpose of `vip_score` is to score users based on the policy of Minitia.
-VIP agent doesn't care about the scoring policy but Minitias should record the score of users on the same `vip_score` contract interface for snapshot.
+Note that the main purpose of `vip_score` is to score users based on the Minitia's scoring policy.
+The VIP agent does not interfere with the scoring policies, but Minitias should record the score of users on the same `vip_score` contract interface for snapshot.

 ### Whitelist Deployer